Blog post

 The CDK provides preconfigured and experience-tested default values, but the creation of patterns and structures can still lead to security misconfigurations.

-SonarQube 9.9 LTS provides 19 rules to raise security hotspots on AWS CDK code written in Python, to make sure your IaC is as secure as your source code.
+SonarQube Server 9.9 LTS provides 19 rules to raise security hotspots on AWS CDK code written in Python, to make sure your IaC is as secure as your source code.

 New bug-detection rules track dataflow with symbolic execution